DANIELSSF/doctors-backend/README.md

   First, you need to install Docker.
 You can download and install it from the following link:
   [Docker Official Website](https://www.docker.com/)

+  **Note:** You need remane the file .env.template to .env and use this credentials and add the wompi credentials and google credentials

   ### 2. Run the database
   Once Docker is installed, navigate to the project directory and execute the following command (cmd, powershell):
   ```bash